LucasGCardoso/virtual-machine/README.md

 # Virtual Machine and OS
 A virtual machine, that runs a simple Operational System.
 Everything here is implemented in Java, for OS subject's final test, in PUCRS university.

+## Usage
+- To run this project, after cloning it, you should simply run the Application.java
+- To choose which program to run, just run the command ```s <PROGRAM_NUMBER>```.
+For instance: 's 1' runs the program ```p1.txt```
+- To give values for the programs that require input, just type ``` c <INT_VALUE> ```.
+For instance: 'c 5' sends the number 5 to the console.
+- The programs should be named as ```p<NUMBER>.txt``` to properly work
+- In the end of each process, a memory dump is given, before clearing the process from the memory.

 ## Description
-The OS, that runs in the virtual machine, simulates the basic aspects of a real OS, just as process management, memory management, memory pagination, PCBs, etc. All of this was made for learning pouposes only.
+The OS, that runs in the virtual machine, simulates the basic aspects of a real OS, just as process management, memory management, memory pagination, PCBs, etc. The OS only accepts INT inputs.
 The processes that can run in it are individual programs, writen in its assembly language.
 You can also try writing new programs and run them.
 The group implemented this project using Java Threads as well, so that everything could be concurrent, just as in a real OS.
+Please note that all of this was made for learning pouposes only.

 ## OS Main Parts
 In this section, you will cover al the basic classes of the OS and how they work and are related.